-A brief summary of these assumptions is given as follows. \ref{Assump:C1} is standard to obtain asymptotic distributions, allows decomposition (\ref{Eq.Kar_loeve}) and implies $\E{Y^2}<\infty$, required in Theorem 1.1 of \cite{Stute1997}. \ref{Assump:C2} and \ref{Assump:C3} are A.1 and A.2 in CMS. \ref{Assump:C4} is very similar to one assumption in the second part of Theorem 2 in CMS. \ref{Assump:C5} is the minimum requirement to control $\langle \bX, \bL_n\rangle$ when Lemma 7 in CMS is used to prove Lemma \ref{Lemm.Tn3}. \ref{Assump:C6} is a reinforcement of A.3 in CMS, where only fourth order moments are used.
-The reason is because we handle inner products of $\hat \brho$ times a non independent r.v., while in CMS the r.v. is not used to estimate $\brho$. \ref{Assump:C7} is useful, mainly (but also see the final part of Lemma \ref{LemmTn2.Yn}) to control the behaviour of $k_n$.
-We show this fact in Proposition \ref{Prop.1}, with a conclusion very close to the assumption (8) in CMS and coinciding with one of the conditions of their Theorem 3 if $\lim_n t_{n,\mathbf{E}_{x,\bf h}} < \infty$ (the term $t_{n,\mathbf{E}_{x,\bf h}}$ is defined in (\ref{Eq.definiciones})).
-Finally, we point out that in CMS the assumptions aim to control the behaviour of $k_n$ while here we have targeted to control the threshold $c_n$, as this can be modified by the statistician.
+A brief summary of these assumptions is given as follows. \ref{Assump:C1} is standard for obtaining asymptotic distributions, allows decomposition \eqref{Eq.Kar_loeve}, and implies $\E{Y^2}<\infty$, which is required in Theorem 1.1 of \cite{Stute1997}. \ref{Assump:C2} and \ref{Assump:C3} are A.1 and A.2 in CMS. \ref{Assump:C4} is very similar to an assumption in the second part of Theorem 2 in CMS. \ref{Assump:C5} is the minimum requirement for controlling $\langle \bX, \bL_n\rangle$ (to be detailed in Section \ref{ap:linmod}) when Lemma 7 in CMS is used to prove Lemma \ref{Lemm.Tn3}. \ref{Assump:C6} is a reinforcement of A.3 in CMS, where only fourth-order moments are used.
+This is because we handle inner products of $\hat \brho$ times a nonindependent r.v., while in CMS the r.v. is not used to estimate $\brho$. \ref{Assump:C7} is useful, mainly (but also see the final part of Lemma \ref{LemmTn2.Yn}) to control the behaviour of $k_n$.
+We show this fact in Proposition \ref{Prop.1}, with a conclusion very close to assumption (8) in CMS and coinciding with one of the conditions of their Theorem 3 if $\lim_n t_{n,\mathbf{E}_{x,\bh}} < \infty$ (the term $t_{n,\mathbf{E}_{x,\bh}}$ is defined in \eqref{Eq.definiciones} below).
+Finally, we point out that in CMS the assumptions aim to control the behaviour of $k_n$ while here we have sought to control the threshold $c_n$, as this can be modified by the statistician.